d1d2dopamine/the-Allosteric-Sprint-hypothesis/README.md

 <p align="center"><sub>Descriptive plots of the clustering used.
 Not evidence of separate neural mechanisms — mechanism was never measured (see below).</sub></p>

 **Not supported:**
-- The hypothesis that the two proposed subtypes ("Decompensated Sprint" vs. "Compensated Crash") follow *different trajectories over time within a task* (stable fast-but-impulsive vs. progressive fatigue/collapse) was tested directly with a mixed-effects model (`commission ~ block × cluster`, Pure-ADHD only) and came back flat (p = 0.847).
+- The hypothesis that the two proposed subtypes ("Decompensated Sprint" vs. "Compensated Crash") follow different trajectories *within a single test session* (minutes-long blocks) was tested with a mixed-effects model (`commission ~ block × cluster`, Pure-ADHD only) and came back flat (p = 0.847).
 The two clusters differ in baseline impulsivity, not in how that impulsivity changes across the task.
 This specific test was likely underpowered (only 4 of 20 "Sprint" participants had complete 4-block data), so it should be read as inconclusive rather than a clean disproof — but it does **not** support the original claim.

+  **Note on scope:** this test only covers within-session dynamics (minutes).
+It does **not** test the longer-timescale cyclical hypothesis described below (phase transitions over weeks/months) — that would require longitudinal data this project does not have.
+A flat result at the minutes timescale says nothing about whether phase cycling exists at the weeks-to-months timescale; the two should not be conflated.
 - No physiological signature distinguishing the two subtypes was found in the available data (see PRV note below).

 <p align="center">